Masterolic/Spotify-Downloader/README.md

 Hey this is a official old  repository of [@spotify_downloa_bot](https://t.me/Spotify_downloa_bot)
 #Updated to latest pyrogram
-# THIS WILL BE MODIFYING ALWAYS
+# THIS WILL BE MAINTAINING
 # Hey welcome
 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Welcome+to+Spotify+Downloa+bot)](https://github.com/Masterolic/Spotify-Downloader)